What is diabetic retinopathy?

 2. Pre-proliferative retinopathy

-During this stage, the bleeding from the blood vessels becomes more severe, and the amount of oxygen in the eye may be reduced.
-This has the potential to affect your vision, it’s not always noticeable.
+During the second stage, bleeding from the vessels is likely to have become more severe, and the amount of oxygen in the eye may be reduced.
+While this has the potential to affect your vision, it’s not always noticeable.
 It’s recommended that you have your eyes screened regularly to check for changes or abnormalities.

 3. Proliferative retinopathy

-As the amount of oxygen in the eye reduces, new blood vessels form on the retina while older ones scar.
-The scar tissue and new blood vessels can put you at a greater risk of sight loss - permanent vision damage is probable from this stage.
+As the amount of oxygen in the eye is reduced, new blood vessels form on the retina while older vessels scar.
+The scar tissue and new blood vessels can put you at a greater risk of sight loss - permanent vision damage is probable from this stage of diabetic retinopathy.

 Diabetic eye screenings are essential for diagnosing retinopathy as early as possible, and anyone with diabetes over the age of 12 should attend them annually.

 - Maintain a healthy, balanced diet

 - Seek advice and support to stop smoking

 - Notify your GP or Optician as soon as you notice any changes in your vision